Email me to book your free 30 min phone call.

 Relationships

-Good relationships can be an important part of leading a healthy life but unfortunately not all relationships are good.
-Counselling can provide a safe place to think about how you form relationships and to consider repeating patterns.
+Good relationships can be an important part of leading a healthy life, but unfortunately, not all relationships are good.
+Counselling can provide a safe place to think about how you form relationships and to consider repeating patterns, which is especially relevant for those dealing with depression and anxiety.

-The end of relationships can be painful experiences and the loss and grief that can accompany that can sometimes feel overwhelming.
-Talking through those feelings can be helpful to the healing process and counselling can also provide a space to consider what moving forward might look like, and how we might begin to face it.
+The end of relationships can be painful experiences, and the loss and grief that can accompany that can sometimes feel overwhelming.
+Engaging in talking therapy to process those feelings can be helpful to the healing process, and counselling can also provide a space to consider what moving forward might look like and how we might begin to face it, especially in the context of trauma recovery.

-For counselling to work a good therapeutic relationship is essential.
-Throughout our work together an important part is to consider how we are working together and to reflect on our therapeutic relationship.
+For counselling to work effectively, a good therapeutic relationship is essential.
+Throughout our work together, an important part is to consider how we are working together and to reflect on our therapeutic relationship.
 This process can sometimes give valuable insight into how you might relate to others or yourself.

 • Privacy Policy